javonpayne100/CMSC495Capstone/README.md

 4) **Test Environment Configuration**:
 - Operating System: Windows, macOS, or Linux
 - Python Version: 3.9 or later
-- Terminal Tools: Command line, powershell, terminal or IDE
+- Terminal Tools: Command line, PowerShell, terminal or IDE
 - Required Libraries: Pygame, json, math, random, sys, time, unnittest, numpy, pyautogui
 - Audio: Ensure audio output is enabled to validate sound-related tests.
 - Display: Use a resolution of at least 600x400 for consistent rendering.
 #### Testing Overview:
 Automated testing was implemented using Python’s `unittest` framework to validate critical components of the Tic Tac Toe, Trivia, and Breakout modules.
 The test suite verifies game mechanics such as win detection, board state, and AI behavior in Tic Tac Toe.
-For Trivia, tests were written to inspect the structure of the question data loaded from JSON, as well as correctness of answer indexing.
+For Trivia, tests were written to inspect the structure of the question data loaded from JSON, as well as the correctness of answer indexing.
 The Breakout tests include health reduction of blocks, ball reset logic, paddle boundaries, and collision detection between game elements.
 In other words, all 14 tests focus on critical game mechanics like win detection, board state, and AI behavior (Tic Tac Toe), question structure and answer indexing (Trivia), and collision detection and block health (Breakout).
 Following the Waterfall development methodology, future testing will be structured as a distinct phase conducted after the completion of full system implementation.
 This dedicated testing phase will begin with unit testing, targeting each module, Tic Tac Toe, Trivia, and Breakout to verify core functionalities such as AI decisions, answer validation, collision detection, and object behavior.
 Once unit-level verification is complete, the process will move into integration testing to ensure smooth interaction between components, including menu navigation, game transitions, and audio/visual responses.
 System testing will follow, simulating real-world usage scenarios to confirm that the application performs reliably under typical and extreme conditions.
 Lastly, acceptance testing will be performed to validate that all project requirements have been met and the application aligns with stakeholder expectations.
 Testing outcomes will be documented in detail, and any issues uncovered will be addressed through a feedback loop prior to final deployment.
 This structured approach ensures a thorough and sequential validation of the system’s readiness for delivery.
-Through the testing approach we will also use the software engineering techniques of unit Testing to ensure that each part is tested and debugged correctly.
+Through the testing approach, we will also use the software engineering techniques of unit Testing to ensure that each part is tested and debugged correctly.
 - **Next Phase Testing (Breakdown)**:
   - Future testing will follow the Waterfall methodology, starting after full system implementation.
   - **Unit Testing**: Verify core functionalities (AI decisions, answer validation, collision detection).